Makeda Antoine-Cambridge

-Makeda Lizanna Kefima Antoine-Cambridge (born December 31, 1978) is the ambassador and permanent representative of Trinidad and Tobago to the United Nations.
+Makeda Lizanna Kefima Antoine-Cambridge (born December 31, 1978) was the ambassador and permanent representative of Trinidad and Tobago to the United Nations.

 Antoine-Cambridge earned a Masters of Science from the University of Bradford, and an MBA from Andrews University.
 In 2013 she founded Genesis International Limited, Trinidad and Tobago.
 On May 31, 2018, she was appointed as an ambassador of Trinidad and Tobago to the United Nations Office at Vienna.